v1j4y/cmake-workshop/content/index.rst

 .. note::

-   You can find all examples, exercises, and solution at https://github.com/coderefinery/cmake-workshop.
+   You can find all examples, exercises, and solutions at https://github.com/coderefinery/cmake-workshop.
    In there navigate to `content/examples/ <https://github.com/coderefinery/cmake-workshop/tree/main/content/examples>`__.